dgarciabriseno/helioviewer-project.github.io/documentation/Installing.md

 If the MySQL daemon is not already running, start it:

 `sudo service mysql start`

+If you intend to have mysql start automatically when the system powers on, then also run: `sudo systemctl enable mysql`

 Change to the "api/install" directory and run the Helioviewer installation script: